 Founder/Author of The Philippians 4 Project

 Family: My husband and I have been married for 35+ years.
-In that time we’ve been blessed with five really fun children who make us laugh all the time and bring us great joy.
+In that time we’ve been blessed with five sweet children who make us laugh all the time and bring us great joy.
 We’re at a lovely place in life when we see our family expanding as our children find their loves and start having children of their own.
-We have 2 super sweet grandchildren that we don’t see nearly often enough because they live on the other side of the country.
+We have 2 deeply loved grandchildren that we don’t see nearly often enough because they live on the other side of the country.

 Mission: My mission and purpose is to point people to Jesus.
 If there’s anything I’ve come to know for sure, it’s that Jesus can transform lives today.
 We tend to think too narrowly about God such as, “when I die I want assurances I will go to heaven”.
 However, relationship with God is continuous.
 It starts the day you come to believe on him, and never ends.
 We don’t have to wait until we die to get to know our Maker.
 He stands at every person’s door and knocks, waiting to be let in.

-Ministry: My heart is to help people who battle anxiety or who are working on recovery from trauma to find wholeness through Jesus.
-I have a special heart for couples that are recovering from the trauma of infidelity.
-It’s a unique kind of trauma that can take people out at the knees, and seeks to destroy families all around the world.
-But, thanks be to God, we can be made whole again, no matter what kind of trauma we’ve experienced when we put ourselves in God’s loving care.
-“Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.”
-(Matthew 11:28 NLT)
+Ministry: My heart is to help people who are working on recovery from trauma to find their wholeness in Christ.
+Thanks be to God, we can be made whole again, no matter what kind of trauma we’ve experienced, when we put ourselves in God’s loving care.

 And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.
 (Philippians 1:6, New Living Translation)